 You can even use Surfshark for torrenting as all servers allow P2P traffic.

-- Features: more than 40,000 IP addresses; protocols that protect you from being targeted by ads; works with multiple platforms
+- Protocols that protect you from being targeted by ads

 IPVanish provides a solid service with over 1400+ servers in 50+ countries.
 It offers 256-bit AES encryption, a SOCKS5 web proxy and top of the line tunneling protocols.
 This provider also has self-owned VPN servers, making you as safe as it gets.